-Pharmaceuticals

-Singapore exporters can claim for preferential tariff treatment on a self-certification basis.
+Pharmaceuticals Singapore exporters can claim for preferential tariff treatment on a self-certification basis.
 This saves time and cuts administrative costs.

-Singapore's services companies benefit from enhanced market access to Turkey's services market in areas such as construction services and distribution services, among
+Trade in Services Singapore's services companies benefit from enhanced market access to Türkiye's services market in areas such as construction services and distribution services, among

-Greater Customs Facilitation

-Increased efficiency and predictability for exporters in the areas of transparency and advance rulings.
+Greater Customs Facilitation Increased efficiency and predictability for exporters in the areas of transparency and advance rulings.

-Electronic Commerce

-Under the TRSFTA, businesses and consumers benefit from:
+Electronic Commerce Under the TRSFTA, businesses and consumers benefit from: